minamide-group/regex-matching-analyzer/README.md

 Language: [English](README.md) | [日本語](README_ja.md)

 # regex-matching-analyzer
-Analyzer to determine time complexity of backtracking regular expression matching.
+An analyzer to determine time complexity of backtracking regular expression matching.
 For a given regular expression, it determines the order of worst case time complexity to the length of input strings.

 ## Usage